lastmeta/sensorimotor/README.md

 # Conceptual Design

-Having explored the theory behind the Sensorimotor Inference Engine, from it's simplest design to all the basic challenges and forces upon a genialized intelligent implementation we can hopefully now define our best guess at what a smart, general sensorimotor inference engine looks like.
+Having explored the theory behind the Sensorimotor Inference Engine, from its simplest design to the basic challenges faced by a generalized intelligent implementation we can hopefully now define our best guess at what a smart, general sensorimotor inference engine looks like.

 Neural Networks have been shown to generalize extremely well.
-Luckily for us there is a simple neural network called an autoencoder that fits many of other requirements outlined above as well.
+Luckily for us there is a simple neural network called an autoencoder that fits many of the other requirements outlined above as well.
 An autoencoder produces a compressed image of its input.
 This is essential since in order to communicate with other autoencoders we need a smaller representation.
-Moreover the autoencoder can be made to encode the transition from one sensory-input to the next, making it a predictor of the future of any sensory input.
+Moreover, the autoencoder can be made to encode the transition from one sensory-input to the next, making it a predictor of the future of any sensory input.

-If arranged in a hierarchy the mere prediction of top level nodes actually serve to bias and inform the behavior of lower level nodes: turning that prediction into a self fulfilling prophesy.
+If arranged in a hierarchy the mere prediction of top level nodes actually serve to bias and inform the behavior of lower level nodes: turning that prediction into a self-fulfilling prophecy.
 Indeed, however, the top level nodes receive most of their information about what is going on in the environment as the aggregated summaries of lower level nodes, thus in aggregate the lower level nodes are able to affect the interpretation of the environment, effectively exerting influence over the entire network.

 Indeed, though we can't make everything we need to out of this one type of neural network, it seems we're developing the idea of a *sensorimotor autoencoder* (which is actually a group of autoencoders working together to predict and thereby determine the future of the environment they interact with).

 What informs these connections between nodes?
-The implementation may be very complex but the question has already been answered - whatever connections allow a node to predict the future of its input stream better are the connections it forms.
+The implementation may be very complex but the question has already been answered - whatever connections allow a node to predict the future of its input stream better, are the connections it forms.

 ## What about the Hierarchy?